bimberix/linux-user-install/README.md

 # Linux Local Package Manager

-The aim of this project is to implement basic Makefile rules that would allow installtion of packages in home directory and without root privileges.
+The aim of this project is to implement basic Makefile rules that would allow installation of packages in home directory and without root privileges.

 ## Example .bashrc appendix